Alexander the Great, my hero

-Japanese people really seem to like to pick up the top three of various categories, such as the world’s three major night views (Hong Kong, Monaco, Nagasaki).
+Japanese people really seem to like to pick up the top three of various categories, such as the world’s three major night views.
+They are Hong Kong, Monaco, and Nagasaki, by the way.
 If it’s about architects, the top three are said to be Frank Lloyd Wright, Ludwig Mies van der Rohe, and Le Corbusier.
-We might like the number 3.
+It seems we really like the number “three.”
 Today, what I want to raise a question about is the three major heroes in the history.
 It is believed in Japan that they are Julius Caesar, Genghis Khan, and Napoleone di Buonaparte.
 Don’t you think this is funny?
 Why is Alexander the Great not on the roster?

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.

 Photo Credit: https://www.history.com/news/alexander-the-great-defeat-persian-empire